fieldtrip/website/tutorial/electrode.md

 ---
 title: Localizing electrodes using a 3D-scanner
+category: tutorial
-tags: [tutorial, source, electrode, fiducial, coordinate]
+tags: [source, electrode, fiducial, coordinate]
 ---

 # Localizing electrodes using a 3D-scanner